NeuroBio/Ballast-Visual-Novel-Engine/README.md

 # Intended Use-Cases that are not Typical of VNs
 - Allow non-linear, randomized story structure
 - building relationships with characters is NOT based on choosing the right branch from a small number of choice branches (doing so would interfere with the non-linear storyline needs).
-"Traits" are built incrementally on almost every choice made (expected change range 0.001-0.005).
+"Traits" are built incrementally on almost every choice made.
+Expected change range 0.001-0.005.
+You can use numbers with more decimal places, but they will be rounded to 3 places.
+A warning about potential inaccuracy logs to the console if you do this.
 There are very few make-or-break decisions, and they are very obvious (e.g. killing a character).
 -  sprite sets shift depending on traits.
 The UI will have to be built to support this, but the trait structure is built to support this concept:
 	- the base sprite set is "neutral"
 	- one off sprites for special scenes are "special"